Supporting someone who self-harms

 Discovering someone you care about self-harms can leave you feeling worried, confused and a bit useless, but there are things you can do to help.
 The Mix guides you through it.

-- Aim to be a good listener – allow the other person to speak without interruption or judgement.
+- Aim to be a good listener – let the other person to speak without interruption or judgement.
 For them, self-harm may feel like the only way to express very strong and deep-rooted emotions.
-If someone feels able to open up to you this can be a huge breakthrough, so tread carefully.
+Feeling able to open up to you this can be a huge breakthrough for them, so tread carefully.

 - Read up on the subject – many organisations offer invaluable information and tips on techniques to break the cycle of self-harming.

 - Look after yourself – it’s hard to support someone if you feel overwhelmed or out of your depth.
 Set boundaries on what you can offer and getting some support for yourself is also important

 Find out more about self-harm.

 What shouldn’t I do if someone I know self-harms?